postmanlabs/labs-docs/src/pages/docs/api-security/token-scanner.md

 ---
 The Postman Token Scanner scans your public workspaces, collections, environments, and documentation to find accidentally exposed tokens.
 This protects your organization and prevents malicious users from exploiting the tokens.

 > Token Scanner is available on all Postman plans and is enabled by default.
-The custom alert is available only on [Enterprise plan](https://www.postman.com/pricing/).

 ## Contents